Project Schedule Analysis and Optimization

 Activity drag is the amount of time that an activity on the critical path is adding to the project duration.
 Alternatively, it is the maximum amount of time that one can shorten the activity duration before it is no longer on the critical path or before its duration becomes zero

-Activity drag is a metric developed by Stephen Devaux.
+Activity drag is a metric belongs to Stephen Devaux.

-Firstly, Flex is the metric of activity duration flexibility, suggested by Rafael Davila.
+Firstly, Flex is the metric of activity duration flexibility and belongs to Rafael Davila.

-Activity Start Flex shows time difference between the earliest possible activity start and planned activity start in the current schedule without violating any constraint and activity finish delay.
+Activity Start Flex shows time difference between the earliest possible activity start and future activity start in the current schedule without violating any constraint and activity finish delay.

-Activity Finish Flex shows time difference between the latest activity finish and planned activity finish in the current schedule without violating any constraint and activity start delay.
+Activity Finish Flex shows time difference between the latest activity finish and possible activity finish in the current schedule without violating any constraint and activity start delay.

 Both metrics mean increasing activity duration by keeping activity start or finish intact.